fAlfaro21/fAlfaro21/README.md

 ## 🔭 Who am I in a few words...

 • I'm an IT Consultant with more than 15 years of business consulting experience in the Technology Information's Industry (IBM Maximo, IBM
-Tririga, SAP HCM, HR Access).
-Recently converted into a fullstack web developer.
+Tririga, SAP HCM, HR Access) turned into a Fullstack Web Developer specialized in Backend (NodeJS, NestJS, Typescript) and experience with MySQL DB.

 • I've been involved in the delivery of more than 25 client projects within several sectors: Public Sector, Oil & Gas, Telecommunications, Banking, Retail, Human Resources, Aviation, Distribution, Manufacturing and Transportation.

-• I have an extensive experience in process reengineering and complete cycles for the implementation of computer solutions (analysis, design, development, testing and go live).
+• I have an extensive experience in complete cycles for the implementation of computer solutions (analysis, design, development, testing and go live).

-• I've been assigned to projects in different geographies and languages (USA, Canada, Latin America, and Europe).
+• I've been assigned to projects in different geographies, with international teams, and on site/hybrid/remote basis.

 ## 🌱 Latest news about me...